hpe-dev-incubator/hpe-dev-portal/content/blog/get-started-with-the-foundational-apis-for-the-hpe-greenlake-edge-to-cloud-platform-–-part-1-introduction-to-the-apis.md

 For example, the current set of APIs for common platform services allows HPE GreenLake customers and partners to **programmatically** add users, add devices and associated subscriptions (licenses), track users’ activities and monitor the overall health of the managed services and devices in the workspace.

-> **Important note:** This set of APIs for common platform services differentiates from the specific APIs for the featured services (also known as applications) that HPE GreenLake administrators can deploy in their workspace to operate and manage cloud services and their underlying infrastructure for networking, compute, storage and data services.
-You can find more information about these applications’ specific APIs in the HPE Developer Community portal: [Aruba Central](https://developer.hpe.com/greenlake/aruba-central/home/), [HPE GreenLake for Compute Ops Management](https://developer.hpe.com/greenlake/hpe-greenlake-for-compute-ops-management/home/), and [Data Services Cloud Console](https://developer.hpe.com/greenlake/data-services-cloud-console/home/).
+> **Important note:** This set of APIs for common platform services differentiates from the specific APIs for the cloud services that HPE GreenLake administrators can deploy in their workspace to operate and manage workloads and their underlying infrastructure for networking, compute, storage and data services.
+You can find more information about these services’ specific APIs in the HPE Developer Community portal: [Aruba Central](https://developer.hpe.com/greenlake/aruba-central/home/), [HPE GreenLake for Compute Ops Management](https://developer.hpe.com/greenlake/hpe-greenlake-for-compute-ops-management/home/), and [Data Services Cloud Console](https://developer.hpe.com/greenlake/data-services-cloud-console/home/).

 The set of APIs for common platform services includes: